AwalaApp/specs/rs002-pki.md

 1. TOC
 {:toc}

-## Basic Constraints and Attributes
+## General Constraints and Attributes

 Certificates in this PKI profile MUST be represented as [X.509 v3 certificates](https://www.itu.int/rec/T-REC-X.509/en).